 Mittelschmerz may be felt on one side one month then switch to the opposite side the next month, or it may be felt on the same side for several months in succession.
 It typically lasts for only a few minutes but it can last for longer, possibly as long as 24-48 hours, and can be a sharp, cramping, distinctive pain.
 It is rarely described as severe pain.

 It has been found that a woman’s saliva changes according to the amount of the hormone estrogen in her body.
 During a woman’s monthly cycle, there is a large rise in estrogen a few days before ovulation and another smaller rise a few days before her period is due.

 Changes in cervical mucus

 During a woman’s menstrual cycle, the type and amount of cervical mucus (a secretion made by glands in the cervix) changes.
 It can be sticky or stretchy, white or cloudy.
 In the days leading up to ovulation it changes to being clear and stretchy (and is often compared to egg white – leading to the name ‘egg white cervical mucus’).
 This mucus is supportive to sperm and helps them to reach the egg.

-Using these signs and symptoms to detect your most fertile days
+Use these signs and symptoms to predict your most fertile days

 - Some methods can only identify when ovulation has already occurred, therefore they are of little value in helping a woman to conceive during that cycle.